ahoffer/osgi/08-blueprint-lesson/README.md

+# Leson 07 - The OSGi Blueprint Specification
+Objective use Apache Aries Blueprint to create your service provider object and register it with OSGi.
+This replaces using an `Activator` class to create and register the service.

+New terms:
+* Blueprint
+* Container
+* Declarative programming
+* Dependency injection
+* Java bean

   What is a Java bean?
-The definition is simple, but is it helpful?
+The definition is simple.
+But is it helpful?
 Wikipedia says:

   _In computing based on the Java Platform, JavaBeans are classes that encapsulate many objects into a single object (the bean).
 They are serializable, have a zero-argument constructor,